- Home

 Research has shown that older adults burn roughly 29% fewer calories through NEAT than younger adults due to reduced activity levels.

-Aside from incorporating exercise into your daily routine, there are other small, but beneficial changes you can make to your lifestyle too.
+Aside from incorporating exercise into your daily routine, there are other small, beneficial lifestyle changes you can make.
 For example, you could start making a conscious effort to spend more of your day standing up.

-Not only is sitting down for long periods bad for our health, but it also burns fewer calories.
-While small changes like these may not seem that significant, research suggests that an afternoon of standing up at work can burn an extra 174 calories, compared to sitting down.
+While small changes like these may not seem significant, research suggests that an afternoon of standing at work can burn an extra 174 calories, compared to sitting.

-If you have a fairly sedentary desk job, you could consider buying a standing desk.
-Equally, if you commute to work by train, why not try standing up for some of the journey?
+If you have a desk job, you could consider buying a standing desk.
+Equally, if you commute to work by train, why not stand up for some of the journey?

 9. Start your day with a coffee

-Various studies have shown that the caffeine in coffee can boost metabolism by 3-11% and promote fat burning.
-Coffee’s effect on metabolism may also contribute to successful weight loss and maintenance.
+Various studies have shown that caffeine in coffee can boost metabolism 5-20% for at least three hours.
+Caffeine’s effect on metabolism may also contribute to successful weight, BMI, and body fat reduction.

-However, the effect of coffee on metabolism speed seems to be greater in people who are lean.
-For example, in this study, coffee increased fat burning by 29% for lean women, but only 10% for obese women.
+However, the effect of coffee on metabolism seems greater in lean people.
+For example, in this study, coffee increased fat burning by 29% in lean women, but 10% in obese women.

 According to experts, up to 400mg of caffeine (around four to five cups) a day appears to be a safe amount for most healthy adults.
-Though, to avoid disrupted sleep, it’s recommended not to drink coffee less than six hours before bedtime.
+However, to avoid disrupted sleep, it’s recommended not to drink coffee within six hours before bedtime.

 Final thoughts…

-While it’s natural for metabolism to slow down with age, there are things you can do to help counteract this effect.
+While it’s natural for metabolism to slow down with age, there are ways to help counteract this.

-And more positive news is that the benefits of making simple lifestyle changes like taking up strength training, becoming more active, and fixing your sleeping habits, will not only work to boost your metabolism, but do good in other areas of your life too.
+And more positive news is that the benefits of making simple lifestyle changes, like taking up strength training, becoming more active, and improving your sleeping habits can not only boost your metabolism but also help in other areas of your life.

-For more guidance, tips, and advice, you might like to visit the fitness and exercise and diet and nutrition sections of our website.
+For more guidance, tips, and advice, you might like our fitness and exercise, and diet and nutrition sections.

 What steps have you taken to boost your metabolism?
 What do you find to be most effective?
 We’d love to hear from you in the comments below.